yafshar/kim_commands/kim_commands.rst

    kim_property create instance_id property_id

-*kim\_property create* command, takes as input a property instance ID and the property definition name and creates initial property instance data structure.
+*kim\_property create* command, takes as input a property instance ID and the property definition name and creates an initial empty property instance data structure.

 For example,